 What I used for this project

 I chose a dark blue hand woven organic denim fabric from offset warehouse, it’s very beautiful and produced in a cooperative without the use of electricity or harmful dyes.
-I just recommend to buy a bit more than you usually need for a pair of trousers, as it’s quite a narrow width.
+I just recommend buying a bit more than you usually need for a pair of trousers, as it’s quite a narrow width.